unicode-org/inflection/README.md

 For more details refer to the [Proposal for a Unicode Language Inflection Work Group](https://docs.google.com/document/d/1YWGnMxnJWUC9MFl4j4l8fHeh83ikbpG9_1jCiDCrvIg/edit?usp=sharing) document.

+See more details about how to use this library in [API Document](https://unicode-org.github.io/inflection).
 ### Copyright & Licenses

 Copyright © 2024 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.